fmalazemi/CS111-Discrete-Mathematics/README.md

 ## Policy
 - Attendance is **mandatory** and will effect your grade.
 - Not all the details are covered in class.
-It is \textbf{your job to understand} all the details from the book.
+It is **your job to understand** all the details from the book.
 - Assignments:
   - **One-day late**, receive *%50* of your total grade.
   - **Two or more days late**, receive *zero* grade.